Rigidity Conjectures: Algebraically trivial isomorphisms

 \section{Algebraically trivial isomorphisms}

 In this section we discuss algebraically trivial isomorphisms and algebraically isomorphic coronas (Definition~\ref{def:algtriv}).
-We start by making two conjectures, motivated by the situation in the abelian setting, the case of $\mathcal Q(H)$, and isomorphisms of reduced products of finite-dimensional $\Cstar$-algebras (see Theorem~\ref{thm:absolute}). \begin{conjecture} Assume $\PFA$.
-Then all isomorphisms between all coronas of separable $\Cstar$-algebras are algebraically trivial. \end{conjecture} \begin{conjecture} Assume $\PFA$.
+We start by making two conjectures, motivated by the situation in the abelian setting, the case of $\mathcal Q(H)$, and isomorphisms of reduced products of finite-dimensional $\Cstar$-algebras (see~\S\ref{subsec:cstartrivial}). \begin{conjecture} Assume $\OCA+\MA_{\aleph_1}$.
+Then all isomorphisms between all coronas of separable $\Cstar$-algebras are algebraically trivial. \end{conjecture} \begin{conjecture} Assume $\OCA+\MA_{\aleph_1}$.
 Let $A$ and $B$ be separable $\Cstar$-algebras.
 Then $\mathcal Q(A)$ are $\mathcal Q(B)$ are isomorphic if and only if they are algebraically isomorphic. \end{conjecture} Confirming Conjecture~\ref{conj:algtriv} implies confirming Conjecture~\ref{conj:algtriviso}, but the converse is open.
 For example, Conjecture~\ref{conj:algtriviso} holds when $A$ and $B$ are of the form $A=\bigoplus A_n$ and $B=\bigoplus B_n$, for separable unital UHF algebras $A_n$ and $B_n$ (this is the main result of \cite{McKenney.UHF}), but Conjecture~\ref{conj:algtriv} is open in this case.

 Conjecture~\ref{conj:algtriviso} was confirmed if $A$ and $B$ are of the form $\bigoplus A_n$ and $\bigoplus B_n$, where $A_n$ and $B_n$ are either unital separable simple AF algebras or unital Kirchberg algebras\footnote{A Kirchberg algebra is a separable, purely infinite, simple and nuclear $\Cstar$-algebra.} satisfying the Universal Coefficient Theorem (\cite[Corollary 6.1]{MKAV.FA}).
-We study the conjectures for reduced products in \S\ref{subsec:redprod} and for coronas of algebras of the form $A\otimes\mathcal K(H)$ in \S\ref{subsec:stab}.